-PS4 USB connection is an essential topic to talk about here because it features a major factor in understanding how external storage devices work on PS4.
-And since PS4 Storage Expert website is mainly and solely concerned about PS4 storage, such a topic have to be sufficiently handled.
+PS4 USB connection is an essential topic to talk about here because it features a major factor in understanding how external storage devices work on the PS4.
+And since our blog is mainly about the storage of PS4, we’ll cover this topic in details.

 PS4 USB Ports Number & Location

 The number of USB ports in PlayStation 4 is two.
 The PS4 still maintains these two USB ports as it has been doing in other previous versions of the PS consoles.
 The two USB ports are located right at the front of the console which isn’t a surprise because we saw that in the PS2 and PS3.

 Sony made a change in the Pro version of the PS4 to add an additional USB port at the back of the console together with the AUX, HDMI, and LAN ports.

 PS4 USB Port Basic Features

 - USB 3.0/3.1 Generation 1.
 Both, the standard PS4 and the PS4 Pro are packed with USB 3.0/3.1 ports.
 The PS4 USB 3.0 has a SuperSpeed transfer rate of 5 Gbit/s which can transfer about 625mb/s.
 This makes data transfer from an external device to the console super-fast.
 It’s ten times faster than the previous USB versions.
 Although it may not be as fast as the USB 3.1 Gen 2 or the USB 3.2 which transfers data with SuperSpeed+ at the rate of 10 Gbit/s, the performance of the USB 3.0/3.1 connection fits its purpose in the PS4/PS4 Pro.
 Additionally, we can always expect an updated version of the USB in the next release of the PlayStation.